 REGISTRATION • The registration deadlines for this quarter are listed in Table 4.
 Deadlines are strictly enforced by De Anza in accordance with state regulations.
-If you need to drop or withdraw from the course, you must do so by the appropriate deadline.
+If you need to drop or withdraw from the course, you must do so by the appropria

-ENROLLMENT LIMITS • Due to safety considerations and space limitations, enrollment in each section of general chemistry is strictly limited to 30 students.
+ENROLLMENT LIMITS • Due to safety considerations and space limitations, enrollment in each section of general chemistry is strictly limited to 26 students.
 There are absolutely no exceptions to this policy, regardless of circumstances.

 WAIT LISTS • If a particular section has already been filled at the time you register for the course, you may be automatically added instead to the wait list (space permitting).
 Open spaces in each section will be filled in order according to the official wait list up until the add deadline (see Table 4).
 Any open spaces remaining after all students on the wait list have been added will be filled on a first-come, first-serve basis.
-If you are added to a section from the wait list, you will not be assigned a
+If you are added to a section from the wait list, you will not be assigned a laboratory locker until you verify that you have officially enrolled in the class.

-Administrative deadline Date Add this course 1/21/17 Drop this course with full refund 1/22/17 Drop this course with no grade record 1/22/17 Designate this course as pass/no-pass 2/3/17 Withdraw from this course 3/3/17 laboratory locker until you verify that you have officially enrolled in the class.
 Any assessments that you may have missed while attempting to add the class will be addressed on an individual basis once you are successfully added to the course.